Nathanpatnaude/password_gen8r/README.md

 - numbers
 - symbols

-The length and character type can be chosen in the html input feilds.
+The user is prompted for length and character type in the html input feilds BEFORE clicking the Generate Password button.

+AFTER clicking the generate password button:
-The password is then printed into the html, visible to the user.
+The password is then printed into the html textarea, visible to the user.

 ![Password Gen8r](./assets/passwordgen8r.png)